Which analyst expects Planet Labs PBC (PL) to perform well in the near future? - The Dwinnex

 Earnings Estimates

-As of right now, 6 analysts gave their recommendation on the stock of the company.
+There are 6 different market analysts currently analyzing its stock.
 The consensus estimate for the next quarter is -$0.18, with high estimates of -$0.15 and low estimates of -$0.19.

 Analysts are recommending an EPS of between -$0.42 and -$0.71 for the fiscal current year, implying an average EPS of -$0.64.
 EPS for the following year is -$0.53, with 7 analysts recommending between -$0.24 and -$0.65.